jonnonz1/nz-statute-book/acts/public/1993/biosecurity-act-1993.md

   (f) persons of any kind or description,—

 ### 167 Repeals and revocations
-(1) The enactments specified in Schedule 3 to this Act are hereby repealed.
+(1) The enactments specified in Schedule 3 are hereby repealed.
-(2) All Orders in Council and notices made under the Stock Act 1908 not specified in Schedule 7 to this Act are hereby revoked.
+(2) All Orders in Council and notices made under the Stock Act 1908 not specified in Schedule 7 are hereby revoked.
-(3) The Orders in Council specified in Schedule 6 to this Act are hereby revoked.
+(3) The Orders in Council specified in Schedule 6 are hereby revoked.
-(4) The Dog Control and Hydatids Regulations 1985 are hereby revoked, with effect on the 1st day of July 1996.
+(4) The Dog Control and Hydatids Regulations 1985 are hereby revoked, with effect on 1 July 1996.

 ### 168 Enactments amended
-(1) The enactments specified in Schedule 4 to this Act are hereby amended in the manner indicated in that Schedule.
+(1) The enactments specified in Schedule 4 are hereby amended in the manner indicated in that schedule.
-(2) The regulations specified in Schedule 5 to this Act are hereby amended in the manner indicated in that Schedule.
+(2) The regulations specified in Schedule 5 are hereby amended in the manner indicated in that schedule.

 ## Part 10 — Savings and transitional provisions